 Sandy Murray, who passed away in 2014, was Secretary of the Psychologists Protection Society and servant to our PPS members for 40 years.
 The Psychologists Protection Society was formed in 1974 out of an indemnity scheme operated by the British Psychological Society.
 Sandy, a Clinical Psychologist himself and one of first in the UK to establish an exclusively private practice, took over the scheme and created a new organisation, inviting his fellow professionals to join him.
 Sandy made himself available to members 24/7 providing practical, sensible, in-depth advice to those in difficulties in a sympathetic and caring manner.
 If a member required at phone call at 6 o’clock in the morning, Sandy was ready and waiting.
 If a member needed to chat face to face, Sandy was on the next train.
 Under Sandy’s careful stewardship the Society grew from 200 members in 1974 to over 5300 in 2014.

 What is the prize?

-- The winner of the competition will receive a money prize of £500, donated by the Murray family
+- A money prize of £500, donated by the Murray family

 - The winners will be named perpetually on PPS literature and online media streams